msaizar/tournies/README.md

 tournies
 ========

-Organize leagues with 3 friends
+Organize leagues with 3 friends.
+Sample app made with Knockout.js, amplify.js and Bootstrap.